strvcom/docker-open-knowledge/sessions/03-docker-deployment-orchestration/README.md

 * Load balancing of service discovery between containers
 * Health monitoring of containers and hosts

-### Deployment pipeline with Travis, Docker and Heroku
+### Deployment Pipeline with Travis, Docker and Heroku

 Let's add a simple deployment pipeline defined in travis.yml to our app: